COOL-cohort/COOL-webapp/README.md

 In this project, COOL is applied to Covid19 analysis and we also provide a demo video [here](https://www.comp.nus.edu.sg/~dbsystem/cool/#/demo).

 # Set up
 * Docker is required to set up the application's dependencies and can be installed [here](https://www.docker.com/get-started).
+Please download the latest version of Docker.

 # Quick Start